rf1424/BaseWebGPU/readme.md

 After taking a few computer graphics courses in OpenGL, I wanted to learn a more modern graphics API and implement graphics techniques I was interested in.

-So far I have implemented physical based lighting with point lights, and I plan to add:
+So far I have implemented physically based lighting with point lights, and I plan to add:
 - Environment maps/image based lighting
 - Glass / transparent PBR material